Generalized Type II Fusion of Cluster States: Analytical Probability Bounds and a Constructive Example

 \begin{proof} See proof \ref{Proof appendix - Lemma - five Bell states} in proof appendix. \end{proof}

-Now, we can complete the proof: If we have four maximally entanglement entropy states or less, then the probability to get a maximally entanglement entropy state is bounded from above by $4\times \frac{1}{8}= \frac{1}{2}$ by Lemma \ref{Lemma - probability for specific Bell state}.
-Else, by Lemma \ref{Lemma - five Bell states} we have six maximally entanglement entropy states, and by Lemma \ref{Lemma - six Bell states} the probability is $\frac{1}{2}$.
+Now, we can complete the proof: If we have four maximally entangled states or less, then the probability to get a maximally entangled state is bounded from above by $4\times \frac{1}{8}= \frac{1}{2}$ by Lemma \ref{Lemma - probability for specific Bell state}.
+Else, by Lemma \ref{Lemma - five Bell states} we have six maximally entangled states, and by Lemma \ref{Lemma - six Bell states} the probability is $\frac{1}{2}$.

 \end{proof}